LOAD CELL TYPES

 Vibrating wire (VW) load cells

 VW load cells are the most robust and suitable for civil engineering applications.
-Bearing this in mind, VW load cells certainly are our first choice for loads of 1000 kN and bigger.
 Sensors used are electromechanical and mechanically attached in the sensor, so they are very stable over the long term.
-Due to the fact that each load cell has either three or six gauges, individually read, eccentric loading is easily spotted.
-In terms of accuracy, VW load cells are the equal of strain gauge load cells.
-VW load cells cannot be dynamically monitored.
+Due to the fact that each load cell has either three or five gauges, individually read, eccentric loading is easily spotted.

 Output signal from VW load cells: Hz or Digits; Ω for thermistor if in place.